pranav170620/Topic-Classification-using-Feedforward-Neural-Network/README.md

 3. Modify the notebook to load from this path and **freeze** embeddings during training.

 >  Avoid pushing the GloVe file to GitHub — it's over 2GB and not allowed.

 ---

-##  Future Work

-- Integrate LSTM or Transformer-based encoders
-- Add attention mechanism for better feature attribution
-- Extend to multi-label or multi-language classification
-- Explore optimization via Adam or RMSProp

----

-##  License

-This repository is open-sourced under the MIT License — feel free to reuse and modify for educational purposes.

----